-Stowe Rocks is open daily.
+Stowe Rocks is currently closed

 Introducing the all new Stowe Rocks Climbing Center, a state-of-the-art facility located in the Adventure Center, featuring climbing challenges for adventure seekers young and old!
 Stowe Rocks is a proud member of the Climbing Wall Association and actively participates in the ClimbSmart!® Program: a national public awareness movement addressing the components of risk in climbing sports, climbers’ safety and personal responsibility.

 - Multiple distinct, color-coded routes – on both Elephant Head Tower and Program Wall – with sloped, vertical, and overhanging perspectives for climbers of all skill levels.

 - 16 stations which consist of either Auto Belay or Top Rope systems.